My question isn’t in this list, what do I do?

 Can I bring an assistance dog to the meeting?

-Yes, an assistance dog may be brought to the monthly meeting.
+Yes, an assistance dog may be brought to the monthly meeting and to commercial venues.
 However, where a particular group meets in a member’s home, then it is at that member’s discretion whether or not to allow an assistance dog.
-If the host declines to have an assistance dog, then this may exclude the disabled person from that group

 Is there a pick-up service for members who need help to travel to meetings?